-You can cancel a bank check if you act quickly, before the payment has cleared the depositor’s account.
+You can cancel a bank check if you act quickly before the payment has cleared the depositor’s account.
 Canceling a check is usually called a "stop payment order," for which banks charge a fee.
-The term "cancelled check" generally refers to a check marked canceled by the bank after it has gone through the process of being paid by the bank for the depositor of the check.
+The term "canceled check" generally refers to a check marked canceled by the bank after it has gone through the process of being paid by the bank for the depositor of the check.

 Contacting Your Bank

-If you decide you want to cancel a check you have written and issue a stop order, call the bank as soon as possible.
+If you decide you want to cancel a check you have written and to issue a stop order, call the bank as soon as possible.
 Use the number on your check, debit card or account information.
 Banks will stop payment on the check if you make arrangements in a reasonable amount of time.
 Provide the bank representative with information about the check, including the name of the payee, the check number, the exact amount and the date, as well as any account information the bank requires.

 Banks differ in their procedures to cancel or stop payment on a check.
-There are banks that now let you stop payment through online checking for paper checks and payments processed electronically, but ask your bank about its individual procedure.
-Online checking also allows you to see if the check has been processed, but might not offer real-time updates for the transactions.
+There are banks that now let you stop payment through their online checking service for paper checks and payments processed electronically, but ask your bank about its individual procedure.
+Online checking also allows you to see if the check has been processed, but it might not offer real-time updates for the transactions.
 The best way to first handle the situation is to contact the bank by phone and ask for instructions.